 Bottom line: What does the future hold?

-Manufacturing has long been seen as a tradition-bound sector of the economy.
+Manufacturing has long been seen as a tradition-bound sector of the Indian economy.
 However, the Factory of the Future is expected to look substantially different due to technologies like Blockchain, AI, and Machine Learning (ML) playing a more significant role.
 As blockchain technology develops, it will help manufacturers overcome barriers that have prevented the widespread adoption of other cutting-edge technologies and creative business models.

 Consequently, more effective manufacturing operations will be developed and adopted as the new standard in the sector.
 These operations demand data exchange and teamwork across intricate networks of businesses and machinery.Disclaimer: Cryptocurrency is not a legal tender and is currently unregulated.
 Kindly ensure that you undertake sufficient risk assessment when trading cryptocurrencies as they are often subject to high price volatility.
 The information provided in this section doesn't represent any investment advice or WazirX's official position.
 WazirX reserves the right in its sole discretion to amend or change this blog post at any time and for any reasons without prior notice.